 print(engine(E("(* (+ x 0) 0)"))) # => 0

-The full documentation is at the GitHub repository.
-Check out the examples/ directory for complete rulesets covering algebra, calculus, and number theory.
+Full documentation is at the GitHub repository.
+The examples/ directory has complete rulesets for algebra, calculus, and number theory.

 Why “Rerum”?

-The name comes from the Latin phrase “rerum natura” (the nature of things) - Lucretius’s famous work on atomic theory and natural philosophy.
-It felt fitting for a library about transforming the fundamental structure of expressions.
+From the Latin “rerum natura” (the nature of things), Lucretius’s work on atomic theory and natural philosophy.
+Felt right for a library about transforming the fundamental structure of expressions.

 Discussion